Marie-Julien Dunand: Death

 Dunand died in Chengdu in 1915.
-The French and English consuls as well as Chinese civil and military representatives attended his funeral.
+The French and British consuls as well as Chinese civil and military representatives attended his funeral.
 He was buried at Mopan Mountain (磨盘山) near Chengdu, where Louis Gabriel Taurin Dufresse was also buried.
 He was succeeded by Jacques-Victor-Marius Rouchouse as the apostolic vicar.

 Legacy

 Charity

 According to the French-Asia Research Institute (IRFA), Dunand worked for the education of youth and the relief of the sick during his leadership.
 He opened an orphanage, a hospital and a hospice for the poor and entrusted them to the Franciscan Sisters of Mary.
 He also opened a school for boys, which was entrusted to the Marist Brothers.

 Architecture

-Dunand initiated the construction of the Cathedral of the Immaculate Conception, Chengdu and the Annunciation Seminary, Pengzhou.
+Dunand initiated the construction of the Immaculate Conception Cathedral, Chengdu and the Annunciation Seminary, Bailu.
 The cathedral and the attached episcopal residence were completed in 1904 and remains in operation.
 The seminary was completed in 1907, abandoned in 1949, collapsed in the 2008 Sichuan earthquake, and rebuilt in 2016.
 Both the cathedral and the seminary sites are Major Historical and Cultural Sites Protected at the National Level of China.